dinorain/depositaja/README.md

 `DepositStream` has the sender as key, so we add amount `c.Amount` and store back in the group table with `ctx.SetValue()`.
 Next, we call `detectSpammer(ctx, c)`, which will check whether sent rate is higher than a threshold.

-Next, we check whether the user is a spammer with the following function.
+Next, we check whether the wallet goes above the threshold with the following function.

 ### Group graph
 Finally, we define the complete group as follows: